 A FACS initiated scheduled group subsidy review occurs when FACS decides to review the income details of a group of tenants receiving a rent subsidy and their entitlement to receive this subsidy.
 This review involves contacting the tenant and asking them to provide up to date income information for their household.

-FACS will send a letter and Rent Subsidy Application form asking the tenant to confirm their current household income.
+FACS will send a letter and a Rent Subsidy Application asking the tenant to confirm their current household income.

-If the tenant does not return the form by the due date and they fail to make contact FACS will charge the tenant market rent until they return the form.
-Upon returning the form if the tenant provides information establishing their need for a rent subsidy and a reason as to why they have delayed returning the form FACS will backdate the subsidy to the effective date of the group review.
+If the tenant does not return the information by the due date and they fail to make contact, FACS will charge the tenant market rent until they return the information.
+Upon returning the information if the tenant establishes their need for a rent subsidy and a reason as to why they have delayed returning the information FACS will backdate the subsidy to the effective date of the group review.
 The subsidy will be backdated to the date of change where it is considered reasonable for the tenant to have advised FACS of the change in circumstances.

 FACS initiated automatic group subsidy update